Australian Cobberdogs Coats and Colours

 BLOND

 BLOND range through a variety of pale Buttermilk to two tone honey and all shades in between.
 Pigment is Black and eyes are shades of mid to deep brown.
 A correct coated blond does not need bathing like other light colored breeds of dog.
 The Cobberdogs coat sheds dirt and mud all by itself.
-Left to dry naturally, all traces of dirt completely disappear leaving no staining or smell behind.
-It is just another amazing feature of the genuine Cobber Dog, one which is not shared by copies of the breed.
+Left to dry naturally, all traces of dirt just about vanish leaving no staining or smell behind.
+It is just another amazing feature of the genuine Cobberdog, one which is not shared by copies of the breed.

 |